Mojaks-mix/Echo-Server/README.md

-# Echo-Server
+# IDS
-This project will be configuring echo-server in Java.
+This project will be configuring an IDS in Java.